AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/training_module_guide.rst

 * The path to the labels folder
 * The path to the results folder

+* Whether to copy results to a zip file (for easier transferability)

+* Whether to use pre-trained weights that are provided; if you choose to do so, the model will be initialized with the specified weights, possibly improving performance (transfer learning).
+  You can also load custom weights; simply ensure they are compatible with the model.

 2) The second tab, **Augmentation**, lets you define dataset and augmentation parameters such as :

 * Whether to use images "as is" (**requires all images to be of the same size and cubic**) or extract patches.